 Seaside Reef Surf Spot Crowd Factor

 In this section, learn what to expect from the crowds while surfing Seaside Reef.

 Seaside Reef is characterized by one general peak and takeoff section on the outside.
 As a result, this wave will become easily crowded.
-Any time you can count 20+ people in the lineup, your best bet will be sitting on an outside edge or even on the inside to catch smaller waves or the waves eithers miss.
+Any time you can count 20+ people in the lineup, your best bet will be sitting on an outside edge or even on the inside to catch smaller waves or the waves others miss.
 Otherwise, it may not even be worth paddling out.

 The second characteristic of surfing Seaside Reef is that it’s somewhat localized.
 When I say localized, what I mean is that most of the surfers in the water already know each other.
 Typically, they are friendly and won’t bother you but something to be aware of.
-Also, the level of surfer talent at Seaside Reef surf spot is high, even for the groms found here.
+Also, the level of surfer talent at Seaside Reef surf spot is high, even for the groms shredding here.

 In summary, when the surf’s up and the wave is busy, I suggest trying another nearby surf spot instead.